Stuycs-K/project03-final-10-mashuryana/DEVLOG.md

 ### 2024-01-14 - Worked on grid initalization and semaphores
 Continued grid initialization function and began a file for semaphore use (for inventory potentials), and began some code there.
 (1.5 hours)

+### 2024-01-15 - Unlocking resources, grid!
+Worked in semaphores, unlocking and locking and the main function in that file.
+Grid not setup.
+(1 hour)